What do real customers search for?

 Most of us are already on this track, but if you are not or want to sharpen your research skills, there are many tools and tactics you can employ.

-Below are my go-to tools and techniques that have made the difference between average keyword research and targeted keyword research that leads to interested web visitors.
+Below are some go-to tools and techniques that can make the difference between average keyword research and targeted keyword research that leads to interested web visitors.